Texas family’s home light show mistaken for aliens, draws out crowd

-GEORGETOWN, Texas (KXAN) — Strange lights in the skies caused a bit of chaos in Georgetown this December, with some questioning if the unidentified lights could be aliens.
+GEORGETOWN, Texas (KXAN) — Strange lights in the skies caused a bit of chaos in Georgetown, Texas, this December, with some questioning if the unidentified lights could be aliens.

 There’s been a lot of chatter about it on social media, but behind the lights isn’t anything or anyone extraterrestrial.